jsdealy/latin/miscellae/guideToLatinConversation.md

 litiim, lingre, to smear^
 to cover.

-Linquo, liqiii, lin-
-qnSre, to leave.
+Linquo, liqiii, linqnSre, to leave.

 Luceo, luxij lucere,
 to shine.

-Ludo, lusi, liisum, lu-
+Ludo, lusi, liisum, ludSre, to ptay.
-dSre, to ptay.

 Lugeo, luxi, luctum,
 lugere, to iveep.

-Mando, mandi, man-
-sum, mandgre, to chew.
+Mando, mandi, mansum, mandgre, to chew.

-Maneo, mansi, man-
-sum, manere, to dwell.
+Maneo, mansi, mansum, manere, to dwell.

 Medeor, mederi, to
 cure, to care for.

-Mergo, raei'si, mer-
-sum, merg^re, to plunge.
+Mergo, raei'si, mersum, merg^re, to plunge.

-Meto, messui, mes-
-sum, metere, to harvest.
+Meto, messui, messum, metere, to harvest.

 Metior, mensus sum,
 metlri, to measure.

-Metuo, metui, metii-
-turn, metu6re, to fear.
+Metuo, metui, metiiturn, metu6re, to fear.

-Misceo miscui, mix-
-tum and mistum, mis-
-cere, to mix, to join.
+Misceo miscui, mixtum and mistum, miscere, to mix, to join.

 Misereor, miser tus